 A typical UX portfolio is a collection of visual evidence that communicates the individual’s skills and capabilities as a story of their career.
-It’s a measure of one’s inherent value based on their past progress.
+It’s a measure of one’s inherent value based on past progress.
 But for someone pursuing UX leadership titles, the best method is to gauge their worthiness for those roles.
-As UX leader, they have exceeded design production by anticipating insights gathered over years of informed intuition.
+As UX leaders, they have exceeded design production by anticipating insights gathered over years of informed intuition.
 What a UX leadership portfolio represents a case study – tales of conflict and judgment with lessons.
 There has to be a better way for a UX leader to tell their rich and diverse story!

 A UX leadership portfolio should be constructed in the following way: